 His professional background involves three decades of experience across diplomacy, intelligence analysis, think tanks, academia and journalism, including as founding Director of the International Security Program at the Lowy Institute.

-In government, Professor Medcalf worked as a senior strategic analyst with the Office of National Assessments (now the Office of National Intelligence), Canberra’s peak intelligence analysis agency.
+In government, Professor Medcalf worked as a senior strategic analyst with the Office of National Assessments (now the Office of National Intelligence), Canberra’s peak intelligence agency.
 He was also an Australian diplomat, with wide experience including a posting to New Delhi, a secondment to the Japanese Ministry of Foreign Affairs, truce monitoring after the civil conflict in Bougainville and policy development on Asian security institutions.
 He has contributed to three landmark reports on nuclear arms control: the 1996 Canberra Commission, 1999 Tokyo Forum and 2009 International Commission on Nuclear Non-proliferation and Disarmament.
-His earlier work in journalism was commended in Australia’s leading media awards, the Walkleys.
+His earlier work in journalism was commended in Australia’s leading media awards, the Walkleys, in 1991.

-Professor Medcalf is a member of the editorial boards of Asia Policy and the Australian Journal of International Affairs.
-He is a Non-resident Senior Fellow in Foreign Policy with the Brookings Institution in Washington DC and retains affiliations as a Non-resident Fellow with the Lowy Institute for International Policy and the Seapower Centre of the Royal Australian Navy.
+He is a member of the editorial boards of the Australian Journal of International Affairs and Asia Policy.
+He has been a Nonresident Senior Fellow with the Brookings Institution and retains affiliations as a Nonresident Fellow with the Lowy Institute and the Seapower Centre of the Royal Australian Navy.
 His is a serving board member of the National Foundation for Australia-China Relations and the ANU Cyber Institute, and an Australian representative on the ASEAN Regional Forum Register of Experts and Eminent Persons.